caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

+That way, the stack trace showing the exact location the exception was originally thrown is preserved for later analysis.

-Catch blocks can be more restrictive, and only catch exceptions which are of a certain type.
+Catch blocks can be more restrictive, and only catch exceptions which are of a certain class or derived classes.
 In C# 6 and onwards, they can also be filtered using a `when` clause, which takes any boolean expression.
 If an exception could match multiple catch blocks, the first one to match is called.
 Only one catch block is called; there is no fallthrough from one to the next.

 ```
 try